braz/DublinR-ML-treesandforests/index.md

 ## Model Selection

 * Validation process using optimization procedure or a simple grid search over set of values for models to examine different tuning parameters.
-* Criteria for selection can be overall accuracy or to simplest within one standard error of accuracy of the best / within X% of the best model or to most important features where there are many predicator variables.
+* Criteria for selection can be overall accuracy or to simplest within one standard error of accuracy of the best / within X% of the best model or to most important features where there are many predictor variables.

 ## Model Assessment